-- That families are important for children growing up because they can give love, security and stability (R2) - The characteristics of healthy family life, commitment to each other, including in times of difficulty, protection and care for children and other family members, the importance of spending time together and sharing each other's lives (R1) - That stable, caring relationships, which may be of different types, are at the heart of happy families, and are important for children's security as they grow up (R3) - The importance of respecting others, even when they are very different from them (for example, physically, in character, personality or backgrounds), or make different choices or have different preferences or beliefs (R23) - The importance of self-respect and how this links to their own happiness (H21) - Isolation and loneliness can affect children and that it is very important for children to discuss their feelings with an adult and seek support (H27) - The importance of respecting others, even when they are very different from them (for example, physically, in character, personality or backgrounds), or make different choices or have different preferences or beliefs (L4) - What a stereotype is, and how stereotypes can be unfair, negative or destructive (L4)
+Year group 1 Term Autumn I Lessons 6 x 30 minute sessions (and a preliminary session to be covered in week 1) Subject area Identity &amp; Belonging This unit aims to enable pupils to think about themselves and what makes them special as well as how they fit in within a wider community of family and friendship groups.
+Pupils learn to value the roles others play in their lives .
+They will also recognise some of the similarities and differences they share with others.
+They will learn to recognise that they have much more in common with others than their differences, and this will help pupils to develop attributes which make them less susceptible to prejudice or extremist narratives later on.
+It also aims to settle pupils into their new year group.
+Unit Where do I fit in? onships Education & Health Education Pupils should l 0 es are important for children growing up because they can give love, security and stability (R2)The charac teristics of healthy family life, commitment to each other, including in times of difficulty, and care for children and other family members, the importance of spending time together g each other's lives (R1) , caring relationships, which may be of different types, are at the heart of happy families, portant for children's security as they grow up (R3) tance of respecting others, even when they are very different from them (for example, in character, personality or backgrounds), or make different choices or have different preference s or beliefs (R23) • The import ance of self-respect and how this links to their own happiness (H21) nd loneliness can affect children and that it is very important for children to discuss their th an adult and seek support (H27) • The impor tance of respecting others, even when they are very different from them (for example, in character, personality or backgrounds), or make different choices or have different - s or beliefs (L4) reotype is, and how stereotypes can be unfair, negative or destructive (L4) Key Objectiv es: nise what makes us special stand about preparing to move to a new class/year group appreciate the roles different people (e.g. acquaintances, friends and relatives) play in our lives R2. to identify the people who love and care for us and what they do to help us feel cared for 3. to learn about different types of families including those that may be different to our own R23. to recognise the ways in which we are the same as and different to others 4. to identify the different groups we belong to L5. to learn about the different roles and responsibilities which people have in our community Key skills an Self-belief Empathy Respect Self- Self- Responsibility Resilience Management and self- and and regulation reliance Responsibility Resilience of risk confidence compassion tolerance ular links (if any): Topic- My World, Your World U vriting sentences and speaking and listening (including some drama).
+Science- Ai Science- Animals including humans